kenle1704/NetNationProject2/Readme.md

 and replace the contend in .classpath.
 This is using eclipse DE to compile and run thus you may need to use it , You also need to change the DB cridential in DB_Connector to connect DB

+My database is a little bit different with requirement because i could not create usage column in chargeable table that i decide to use my own name convension